sasikgoundar/TestMate/README.md

 ## Host

--  Host can create and conduct the quiz.
+-  Host can create and conduct quizzes by adding questions.
+-  Each question can have different weightage of marks.
--  Can add negative marks and Time limit for a quiz.
+-  Can specify Time limit for the quiz.
+-  Can specify negative marking for the quiz.
--  Host can specify the duration for the quiz to be live.
+-  Can specify the duration for the quiz to be live.

 ## Student

--  Student can attend the quiz using a quiz-id.
+-  Student can attempt the quiz by entering the quiz-id.
--  Student will get detailed analysis of the quiz.
+-  After attempting the quiz, student will get detailed analysis of their result.
 -  Leaderboard for every quiz.
+-  Profile Page having progress graph and other statistics for all the quizzes attempted.

 ## Installation